ExpositionEngineering/course-assessment-spring-2024/README.md

 assessments:

 - **Team Participation**: This includes all of the studio participation scores that reflect your timely attendance in class, participation in class activities, and participation in studio discussions on Discord.
-- **In-Person Assessments**: When this score is reported before the completion of the second in-person assessment, it assumes that a student earned a perfect score on the not-yet-completed in-person assessment.
-This means that this score may be an over-estimate of the final grade that a student will earn in this category.
-- **Professional Development**: This score is a composite of an individual
-- **Technical Development**: This score is a composite of an individual
+This also includes the assessment of any additional assignments focused on creating the visual and audio identity of the podcast.
+- **Show Proposals**: This includes the assessment of six show proposals that offer information about the theme of and guest for an episode of a podcast.
+- **Show Outlines**: This includes the assessment of six show outlines that feature written content for an introduction to both the podcast and the guest, a detailed series of questions for the question, and a conclusion to the podcast episode.
+- **Peer Reviews**: This includes the assessment of peer reviews that a student submits to the pull request (PR) in the GitHub repository of their peer review partner.
+Each student is responsible for creating a list of the PRs that they submit to the GitHub repository of their peer review partner so as to facilitate the assessment of the completed peer review.
-- **Project Development**: All interim reports of this score represent an
+- **Recorded Episodes**: All interim reports of this score represent an
+- **Podcast Presentation**: This score is a percentage out of 100%.
+When this score is
 - **Final Grade**: This score is a percentage out of 100%.
 When this score is part of an interim report it may represent an over-estimate of a student's final grade because of the fact that it incorporates other over-estimates in one of its constituent scores.
 This score weights the constituent scores according to the percentages that are provided in the table in this document and in the course syllabus.